Know your winter triggers and what to do about them, so you can enjoy winter without symptoms getting in the way.

 Cold or damp air

-Wear a #Scarfie!
-Just wrap a lightweight scarf loosely around your nose and mouth – it warms the air you breathe in so it’s less likely to irritate your airways.
+If cold air affects your asthma, there are plenty of ways you can protect your airways from the cold, including wrapping a lightweight scarf loosely around your nose and mouth when outside.
+This warms the air you breathe in, so it’s less likely to irritate your airways.